HiveProject2021/Hivecoin/whitepaper/README.md

 http://www.hivecoin.org<br>
 5 March 2021
 </p>
 Thank you to the Bitcoin & Ravencoin founder and developers.
-The Hivecoin project is launched based on the hard work and continuous effort of Bitcoin & Ravencoin developers who made over 14,000 commits over the life to date of the Bitcoin and Ravencoin project.
-We are eternally grateful to you for your efforts and diligence in making a secure network and for their support of free and open source software development.
+The Hivecoin project is launched based on the hard work and continuous effort of Bitcoin & Ravencoin developers, who made over 14,000 commits over the life to date of the Bitcoin and Ravencoin project.
+We are eternally grateful to you for your efforts and diligence in making a secure network and supporting free and open-source software development.
 The Hivecoin experiment is made on the foundation you built.

 > **Abstract**.
-Hivecoin is a blockchain and platform optimized for a simplified smart contract, such as creating assets, trading assets, mortgage assets, community autonomy, etc. Based on the extensive development and testing of the UTXO model of the Bitcoin protocol, Hivecoin is built on a fork of the Ravencoin & Bitcoin code.
+Hivecoin is a blockchain and platform optimized for a simplified smart contract, such as creating assets, trading assets, mortgage assets, community autonomy, etc. Based on the extensive development and testing of the Bitcoin protocol's UTXO model, Hivecoin is built on a fork of the Ravencoin & Bitcoin code.
 The key change is the addition of a simplified version of the smart contract platform for asset, voting, mortgaging, and decentralized finance.
 Hivecoin is free and open source.
 45% of Hivecoin (HVN) are fairly issued and mined publicly and transparently using Proof of Work (POW) using the KAWPOW algorithm which was created for resistance to ASC miners.
-The other 45% of Hivecoin (HVN) is allocated to all Hivecoin master nodes, which is required to mortgage 100,000 HVN to become a master node.
-5% of Hivecoin (HVN) is allocated to developers, and the remaining 5% is mainly to establish a healthy and complete Hivecoin community ecological environment to achieve a certain degree of community autonomy.
+The other 45% of Hivecoin (HVN) is allocated to all Hivecoin master nodes, which is required to mortgage 1000,000 HVN to become a master node.
+The remaining 10% is mainly used to establish a healthy and complete Hivecoin community ecological environment to achieve a certain degree of community autonomy.
 Hivecoin is intended to prioritize security, user control, privacy, and censorship resistance.
-It is open to use and development in any jurisdiction, while allowing simple additional features for users based on need.
+It is open to use and development in any jurisdiction while allowing users' simple additional features based on need.

 ## 1. Introduction

 A blockchain is a ledger showing the quantity of something controlled by a user.
 It enables one to transfer control of that digital representation to someone else.
-Of the many possible uses for blockchain technology, the reporting of who owns what is one of its core functions.
-This is likely why the first, and to date most successful, use case for blockchain technology has been Bitcoin, which was announced by Satoshi Nakamoto on October 31, 2008[1].
+Of the many possible uses for blockchain technology, reporting who owns what is one of its core functions.
+This is likely why the first, and to date, most successful, use case for blockchain technology has been Bitcoin, which Satoshi Nakamoto announced on October 31, 2008[1].

-The Ethereum ERC20, ERC223 and ERC721 protocols and other projects show tokenized assets that use another blockchain can be created with a wide variety of purposes and structures.
+The Ethereum ERC20, ERC223, and ERC721 protocols and other projects show tokenized assets that use another blockchain can be created with a wide variety of purposes and structures.
 Tokens offer several advantages to traditional shares or other participation mechanisms, e.g. faster transfer speed, increased user control and censorship resistance, and a reduction or elimination of the need for a trusted third party.

-Bitcoin also has the ability to act as a token by using projects such as Omnilayer, RSK or Counterparty.
-However, neither Bitcoin nor Ethereum is specifically designed to promote the ownership of other assets, and users and development teams usually prioritize other functions.
+Bitcoin also can act as a token by using projects such as Omnilayer, RSK or Counterparty.
+However, neither Bitcoin nor Ethereum is specifically designed to promote other assets' ownership, and users and development teams usually prioritize other functions.

 Hivecoin has created a simplified version of smart contracts, which makes it easier to write smart contracts.
-Because of the simplified smart contracts, many additional restrictions have been added, which makes smart contracts more secure.
+Many additional restrictions have been added because of the simplified smart contracts, which makes smart contracts more secure.
 For example, assets.
 Issuance, transaction, mortgage, and how to distribute the generated interest will become very simple.
-One of the goals of the Hive protocol is to create a use case-centric blockchain and development work that can create code to provide advantages for specific use cases , And contribute to open source code that can be used by Bitcoin or other projects.
+One of the Hive protocol goals is to create a use case-centric blockchain and development work that can create code to provide advantages for specific use cases and contribute to open source code that Bitcoin or other projects can use.

-If the global economy is affected by participants using various blockchains, the way in which today's capital markets operate may also change.
-As more assets become more tradable and cross-border trade continues to grow, borders and jurisdictions may become less important.
+If the global economy is affected by participants using various blockchains, today's capital markets may also change.
+As more assets become more tradable and cross-border trade continues to grow, borders and jurisdictions may become less critical.

 ## 2. Background Tokens and Other Assets